Shara2922/DevOps_Class/README.md

 ---

 ## What is DevOps?
-DevOps is a set of practices that combines software development (Dev) and IT >
+DevOps is a set of practices that combines software development (Dev) and IT operations.

 ---